-3.3 Noise impact assessment for wind turbines - additional requirements

-- (1) For noise impact assessments, the sound power level from a wind turbine must correspond to the maximum noise emitted when the wind turbine operates under the planned maximum operating conditions for both the daytime and nighttime period.
-These operating conditions and restrictions to one or more wind turbines must be documented in the noise impact assessment. - (2) The noise impact assessment must predict noise compliance with the permissible sound levels at dwelling(s) located within 1.5 km from the centre point of the wind turbine, or the boundary of a substation in a wind turbine project. - 3.4 Submission and retention of Nnoise impact assessment records
+- 3.3 Noise impact assessment for wind turbines additional requirements - (1) For noise impact assessments, the sound power level from a wind turbine must correspond to the maximum noise emitted when the wind turbine operates under the planned maximum operating conditions for both the daytime and nighttime period.
+These operating conditions and restrictions to one or more wind turbines must be documented in the noise impact assessment.

+(2) The noise impact assessment must predict noise compliance with the permissible sound levels at dwelling(s) located within 1.5 km from the centre point of the wind turbine, or the boundary of a substation in a wind turbine project.

+3.4 Noise impact assessment records